This Easy Instant Pot Chana Masala is a delicious and hearty vegetarian dish. It’s a tomato-based Indian chickpea curry with lots of spice!

 Can you freeze chana masala?

-Chickpea dishes like chana masala are very freezer-friendly.
-With an Instant Pot, it’s easy to make this dish in large batches.
-It won’t take any extra cooking time if you double the recipe but it will take a little longer to come to pressure.
+Chickpea dishes like this Instant Pot chana masala are very freezer-friendly and will last in the fridge for up to 3 months.
+With an Instant Pot, it’s easy to make this dish in large batches, so you can enjoy some fresh and freeze the rest for later.
+It won’t take any extra cooking time if you double the recipe, but it will take a little longer to come to pressure.

-You can freeze rice as well, but do it separately from the chana masala.
-It will also keep for three months.
-When you reheat rice, add some water to it first.
+You can freeze the rice as well, but do it separately from the chana masala.
+It will also keep for up to 3 months.

 Meal prep tools for this recipe